O JARGON BUSTER

 - Gold standard

-- The standard which you need to achieve three times on age class courses
+- The standard which you need to achieve three times at

 - GRAMP